dnwk/heat/heat1/content/_index.md

 ---
-date: "2020-04-07T17:27:58+01:00"
+date: "2020-04-08T10:27:58+01:00"
 title: "Accessibility and Higher Education"
 ---

-Higher Education Accessibility Technology group welcome you to join our journey to provide a more accessibile higher educational technology for learning.
-This is a joint working group by Orbis Cascade Alliance and NorthWest Academic Computing Consortium.
+NW Higher Education Accessible Technology group welcomes you to join us in the journey to provide resources for a more accessible higher educational learning environment.
+This site is new and will soon include many additional resources.
-You would find  following information on our website:

-- Upcoming webinars and events
-- Documents on Accessibility
-- Accessibility Resources

 ## Upcoming Events: